 When embarking on a low carb lifestyle in order to manage diabetes and improve blood glucose control, many people wonder, “Will I ever be able to eat a cookie again?”
 It can be hard to say no to desserts all the time, especially when it comes to celebrations, holidays, or special events.
 But there’s no need to worry!
 There are plenty of dessert options for individuals with diabetes or those following a low carb dietary pattern—it’s just about tweaking the ingredients to fit into your individualized nutrition plan.
-Learn more about the Virta Treatment here.
+To learn how diabetes reversal works, visit our guide on Virta Health's type 2 diabetes reversal treatment.

 Carbohydrates and sugars cause an insulin response.
 Fat, on the other hand, does not impact insulin.